thanhhtse04588/vocab-pwa-app/README.md

 - **Offline support** (PWA) with IndexedDB storage
 - **Redux** state management with persistence (no React Router)
 - **Spaced Repetition System** with 8 memory levels
- - **Storage usage warning**: App ước lượng dung lượng IndexedDB qua `navigator.storage.estimate()` và cảnh báo trên Home khi sử dụng ≥ 85% (hiển thị MB đã dùng/tổng).
-Vào Settings → Data Management để sao lưu và dọn dẹp dữ liệu nếu cần.
+ - **Storage usage warning**: App estimates IndexedDB usage via `navigator.storage.estimate()` and warns on Home when using ≥ 85% (shows MB used/total).
+Go to Settings → Data Management to backup and clean up data if needed.

 ### Spaced Repetition Schedule
 - Level 0: 10 minutes